United States and state terrorism

 Terrorism allegations against the U.S.

 Protester with a sign reading "The U.S. is the #1 Terrorist State" at a demonstration against the Iraq War in 2003.

 Several scholars have accused the United States of involvement in state terrorism.
 They have written about the US and other liberal democracies' use of state terrorism, particularly in relation to the Cold War.
 According to them, state terrorism is used to protect the interest of capitalist elites, and the U.S. organized a neo-colonial system of client states, co-operating with regional elites to rule through terror.

 Such works include Noam Chomsky and Edward S. Herman's The Political Economy of Human Rights (1979), Herman's The Real Terror Network (1985), Alexander L. George's Western State Terrorism (1991), Frederick Gareau's State Terrorism and the United States (2004), and Doug Stokes' America's Other War (2005).
-Of these, Ruth J. Blakeley considers Chomsky and Herman as being the foremost writers on the United States and state terrorism.
+Of these, Professor Ruth J. Blakeley considers Chomsky and Herman as being the foremost writers on the United States and state terrorism.

 This work has proved controversial with mainstream scholars of terrorism, who concentrate on non-state terrorism and the state terrorism of dictatorships.

 Notable works

 Beginning in the late 1970s, Noam Chomsky and Edward S. Herman wrote a series of books on the United States' involvement with state terrorism.
-Their writings coincided with reports by Amnesty International and other human rights organizations of a new global "epidemic" of state torture and murder.
+Their writings coincided with reports by Amnesty International and other human rights organizations of a 'new global epidemic of state torture and murder'.
 Chomsky and Herman argued that terror was concentrated in the U.S. sphere of influence in developing countries, and documented human rights abuses carried out by U.S. client states in Latin America.
 They argued that of ten Latin American countries that had death squads, all were US client states.
 Worldwide they claimed that 74% of regimes that used torture on an administrative basis were U.S. client states, receiving military and other support from the U.S. to retain power.
 They concluded that the global rise in state terror was a result of U.S. foreign policy.

 Chomsky concluded that all powers backed state terrorism in client states.
 At the top were the U.S. and other powers, notably the United Kingdom and France, that provided financial, military, and diplomatic support to Third World regimes kept in power through violence.
 These governments acted together with multinational corporations, particularly in the arms and security industries.
 In addition, other developing countries outside the Western sphere of influence carried out state terror supported by rival powers.

 The alleged involvement of major powers in state terrorism in developing countries has led scholars to study it as a global phenomenon rather than study individual countries in isolation.